In this post, we will analyze the average and minimum salary in Zagreb, Croatia, one of the most beautiful capitals in

 The average salary in Zagreb like anywhere in the world depends on the sector person works in.
 Certain occupations tend to have higher wages such as IT sector and like.

 For instance, the average salary for waiter or supermarket worker is around 400 euros, taxi driver 600 euros and school teacher around 700 euros.
 On the other hand, pharmacists earn around 1300 euros and doctors up to 3500 euros.
-The average net salary in Zagreb is around 850 euros.
+The average net salary in Zagreb is around 850 euros as of 2019.

 Economic Outlook in Croatia